How to Stay in Love

 Then suddenly we realize, “Oh, shoot.
 I thought I was working with my love, but actually I’ve only been working with my mental complications––one layer after another of judgmental thoughts.”
 We add our projections and attachments, then grasping, and then jealousy.
 And then anger.
 We put all of this together.

 We have taken this original heart––our experience of love––and turned it into something totally unrecognizable.
 Not only do we not recognize the person we love, we don’t even recognize our own heart.
 We don’t recognize ourselves, our own love towards ourselves.

-Therefore we are creating so much suffering.
+In this way we are creating so much suffering.
 We are torturing ourselves!
 When we add so many labels, judgments, and projections onto the original experience, we create so much pain.
 It’s not necessary.

 To come back to our original experience of love, we only need to remember it’s there––remember that original softness.
 We can try to notice anytime we start blaming and judging the person we love.
 We can just stop and recognize, “Oh, shoot, it’s getting complicated.”
 Then we can come back to that first gentle sensation, that tender feeling of loving.

 When we do this, we come back to the simplicity of our own heart.
 To stay in touch with this heart of love, we do this again and again.

 1. Take a mindful moment.
 Ask yourself, What did it feel like when I first felt love for this person?
 Connect with this experience right now, in your body and mind.
 Where do you feel it?

 2. Stay with this feeling of love.
 What is it like?
 There’s no need to add a story, or make the feeling better or worse––just let it be as it is.
 If thoughts or judgments come up, or some kind of story arises, just notice that briefly.
 Then come back to the original feeling of love.
 If this feeling had a color, what color would it be?
 If it had a shape, what kind of shape would it have?
 Does it have other qualities?